Overview

 Healthcare providers can access information within the system for the purpose of lessening or preventing a serious threat.

-By default, documents in an individual’s record are set to general access for registered healthcare provider organisations.
-This means a treating healthcare provider can view all documents within an individual’s record, except for information that has been entered in the personal health notes section of the record, and any documents that have been removed or hidden by the healthcare recipient (or their representative(s)).
+By default, documents in a consumer's record are set to general access for registered healthcare provider organisations.
+This means a treating healthcare provider can view all documents within a consumer's record, except for information that has been entered in the personal health notes section of the record, and any documents that have been removed or hidden by the consumer (or their representative).

-Healthcare recipients (or their representative(s)) can choose to restrict access to their record (using a record access code) or to restrict access to specific documents (which they can share with selected organisations, using a limited document access code):
+Consumers (or their representatives) can choose to restrict access to their record (using a record access code) or to restrict access to specific documents (which they can share with selected organisations, using a limited document access code):

-There are certain urgent situations, defined in Section 64 of the My Health Records Act, where it may be permissible for treating healthcare providers to access information in a person’s record without entering the relevant access code(s) using a function known as Emergency Access.
+There are certain urgent situations, defined in Section 64 of the My Health Records Act 2012, where it may be permissible for treating healthcare providers to access information in a consumer's record without entering the relevant access codes using a function known as Emergency Access.
 This is sometimes referred to as a ‘break glass’ function.
 It is important to understand when this function can lawfully be used.

-It is expected that the need to use Emergency Access will be rare, as Emergency Access to a healthcare recipient's record (or a restricted document within it) is only authorised under the My Health Records Act if the healthcare organisation reasonably believes that:
+It is expected that the need to use Emergency Access will be rare, as Emergency Access to a consumer's record (or a restricted document within it) is only authorised under the My Health Records Act if the healthcare organisation reasonably believes that either:

-- the access is necessary to lessen or prevent a serious threat to an individual’s life, health or safety and the healthcare recipient's consent cannot reasonably be obtained.
+- the access is necessary to lessen or prevent a serious threat to an individual’s life, health or safety and the consumer's consent cannot reasonably be obtained.
 For example, due to being unconscious; or

-- the access to the healthcare recipient’s My Heath Record is necessary to lessen or prevent a serious threat to public health or safety.
+- the access to the consumer’s My Heath Record is necessary to lessen or prevent a serious threat to public health or safety.
 For example, to identify the source of a serious infection and prevent its spread.

-In addition, the majority of people have not set any access controls, which means information in their record is not restricted.
+The majority of consumers have not set any access controls, which means information in their record is not restricted.
 In most cases, therefore, you will be able to see all available health information, for the purpose of providing healthcare, without needing to use Emergency Access.

-The emergency access function is not designed to be used for the following:
+The Emergency Access function is not designed to be used by healthcare providers for the following purposes:

-- to view their own record or a family member's record - people can access their own record via myGov or a mobile app
+- To view their own record or a family member's record - consumers can access their own record via myGov or a mobile app.

-- when an individual has forgotten the access code they have set (except, in accordance with section 64 of the My Health Records Act, where the treating healthcare provider reasonably believes that access is necessary to lesson or prevent a serious threat to the person’s life, health or safety; or to lessen or prevent a serious threat to public health or safety) – a person can reset their access code by logging into their record, or telephoning the My Health Record Helpline 1800 723 471.
+- When an individual has forgotten the access code they have set (except, in accordance with section 64 of the My Health Records Act, where: the treating healthcare provider reasonably believes that access is necessary to lesson or prevent a serious threat to the person’s life, health or safety; or to lessen or prevent a serious threat to public health or safety).
+In this case, a consumer can reset their access code by logging into their record or calling the My Health Record help line on 1800 723 471.

 Use of the Emergency Access function that is not authorised by section 64 of the My Health Records Act is subject to civil and/or criminal penalties under the My Health Records Act.

-Once granted, emergency access to a record is available for a maximum of five days.
+Once granted for a record, Emergency Access is available for a maximum of 5 days.
 When this period ends, the record reverts to the previous settings.
-If the emergency situation continues beyond the initial five-day period, you will need to request Emergency Access again.
+If the emergency situation continues beyond the initial 5-day period, you will need to request Emergency Access again.

-Use of the Emergency Access function is recorded in the access history of the record, which can be viewed by the healthcare recipient and their authorised or nominated representative(s).
-In addition, healthcare recipients can choose to receive an SMS or email notification each time the Emergency Access function is used to view their record.
+Use of the Emergency Access function is recorded in the access history of the record, which can be viewed by the consumer and their authorised or nominated representative.
+In addition, consumers can choose to receive an SMS or email notification each time the Emergency Access function is used to view their record.

-With Emergency Access, any access controls that the individual has set will be overridden.
-This means the treating healthcare provider who uses the Emergency Access function will have full access to the healthcare recipient’s record, except for information that has been entered in the personal health notes section of the record, and any documents that healthcare recipient (or its authorised representative(s) has previously removed or hidden.
+With Emergency Access, any access controls that the consumer has set will be overridden.
+This means the treating healthcare provider who uses the Emergency Access function will have full access to the consumer’s record, except for information that has been entered in the personal health notes section of the record, and any documents that consumer (or their authorised representative) has previously removed or hidden.

 Notification provisions under section 75 of the Act